 - Using these metrics, you would earn $243,900

-Whitman cautions that putting all that money into your home isn’t necessarily a good idea — especially if that’s your only investment.
+Whitman cautions that putting all that money into your home isn’t necessarily a good idea — especially if the home is your only investment.

 “That way, if the stock market goes down, there’s a chance you won’t lose as much money if, say, the real estate and bond markets remain steady.”

-Assuming your rate of return will be favorable, investing some or all of that $100,000 in retirement funds may be your best bet.
+Assuming your rate of return will be favorable, investing some or all of that $100,000 into your retirement plan may be your best bet.

 How to pay off your mortgage early